kzioudas/CodePilotUnitTest/README.md

 This package defines the interfaces used for directives and test case generation.

 - **Interfaces:**
-    - `Directive`: Defines a method to check certain conditions.
+    - `Directive`: Defines a methodRepresentation to check certain conditions.
-    - `TestCaseGenerator`: Defines a method to generate test cases based on input and directives.
+    - `TestCaseGenerator`: Defines a methodRepresentation to generate test cases based on input and directives.

 ### `com.example.codepilotunittest.strategies`
 This package includes various testing strategies used to generate different types of test cases.